::sd_create_survey("path/to/folder") surveydown

 )

-Then you can use the sd_display_value("name") function to display the value of the name question in other parts of your survey.
+question in other parts of your survey.
 For example:

-Welcome, `r sd_display_value("name")`!
+`r sd_display_value("name")`!
+Welcome,

-Which would render as something like “Welcome, Dave!” (assuming the respondent entered “Dave” in the name question).
-This works because the sd_display_value() function is reactive, meaning it will update the display based on the respondent’s responses.
+Which would render as something like “Welcome, Dave!” (assuming the respondent entered “Dave” in the name

 Demo 2: Displaying randomized question labels

 Let’s say you wanted to show a series of questions, but you wanted to randomize the labels shown for each question.
-You could do this by first defining a list of labels, and then using the sd_question_reactive() function to create a question that will display a random label from the list.
+You could do this by first defining a list of labels, and then using the sd_question_reactive()

 For example, let’s ask the respondent to rate different car brands from a random set of brands.
 You could first pre-define the randomized sets of brands for each respondent and store it as a csv file, like this:

-brands <- c("Toyota", "Ford", "Chevrolet", "Honda", "Nissan", "Tesla")
+<- c("Toyota", "Ford", "Chevrolet", "Honda", "Nissan", "Tesla")

-design <- data.frame(
+brands <- data.frame(

-respondent_id = rep(1:10, each = 3),
+design respondent_id = rep(1:10, each = 3),

 brand = unlist(lapply(1:10, function(x) sample(brands, 3, replace = FALSE)))

-write_csv(design, "design.csv")
+)write_csv(design, "design.csv")

 This would make a design file that looks like this: